 Gensler defended himself before the Senate Agriculture Committee, saying that, while he did not recuse himself immediately, he did so as soon as the CFTC prepared for possible civil and criminal charges.

 Lawyers assured me there was no legal or ethical reasons, but I thought it could be a distraction in the media and the press, Gensler told lawmakers.

 MF Global Holdings Ltd filed for bankruptcy in late October, after $6.3 billion in risky bets on European sovereign debt spooked investors and an effort to sell the firm failed.

 Thursday's hearing was the first in a series that will examine whether regulators could have done more to prevent the failure and protect investors, traders and farmers who may be out hundreds of millions of dollars.

-The House Agriculture Committee, which is having a hearing on Dec.
-8 to examine the MF Global bankruptcy, is meeting on Friday to consider whether to issue a subpoena "to compel the attendance of a witness."
+The House Agriculture Committee, which is having a hearing on December 8 to examine the MF Global bankruptcy, is meeting on Friday to consider whether to issue a subpoena to compel the attendance of a witness.

-Rep. Frank Lucas, R-Okla., chairman of the House panel, did not specify any one individual, but said it has not received confirmation of attendance from all witnesses for the hearing.
+Frank Lucas, chairman of the House panel, did not specify any one individual, but said it has not received confirmation of attendance from all witnesses for the hearing.

 Before the collapse, MF Global had nearly a half dozen regulators policing various parts of the firm, including the CFTC, the Securities and Exchange Commission and industry watchdogs such as the Chicago Mercantile Exchange.
 But no single regulator was responsible for the whole company.